-EFRAG highlights that 'operating profit or loss' is one of the most used subtotals and currently there is a lack of consistency on its use, labelling and definition.
+EFRAG highlights that 'operating profit or loss' is one of the most used subtotals and currently there is a lack of consistency in its use, labelling and definition.
 Thus, EFRAG supports the IASB's proposal to require all entities to present on the face of the statement of profit or loss the subtotal 'operating profit or loss' (with its consequent labelling), to reduce diversity in practice and improve comparability of financial statements.
 Improvements to the structure and content of the statement(s) of financial performance in general

-- EFRAG acknowledges that the structure and content of the statement(s) of financial performance vary even among entities in the same industry and that this might reduce the ability of users of financial statements to compare the financial performance of different entities.
-Therefore, EFRAG supports the IASB's efforts to improve the structure and content of primary financial statements, particularly on the statement of profit or loss, as the IASB's proposed improvements address issues that have high priority within the IASB's work plan. - Nonetheless, as further detailed in questions 3 and 4 below, EFRAG highlights that in many jurisdictions regulators and national standard setters have specific presentation requirements in addition to those required by the IFRS Standards.
-EFRAG suggests the IASB to closely communicate with regulators on this topic to avoid a situation where entities will need to prepare different sets of financial statements to comply with IFRS and regulators' requirements.
+- 5 EFRAG acknowledges that the structure and content of the statement(s) of financial performance vary even among entities in the same industry and that this might reduce the ability of users of financial statements to compare the financial performance of different entities.
+Therefore, EFRAG supports the IASB's efforts to improve the structure and content of primary financial statements, particularly on the statement of profit or loss, as the IASB's proposed improvements also address issues that have high priority within the IASB's work plan. - 6 Nonetheless, as further detailed in questions 3 and 4 below, EFRAG highlights that in many jurisdictions regulators and national standard setters have specific presentation requirements in addition to those required by the IFRS Standards.
+EFRAG suggests the IASB to closely communicate with regulators on this topic to avoid a situation where entities will need to prepare different sets of financial statements to comply with IFRS and regulators' requirements. - 7 EFRAG also highlights that both the statement of financial performance and the statement of cash flows are not aligned and will have three different categories with similar names (operating, investing and financing).
+As a result, for example, the cost of an item of property, plant and equipment (e.g. depreciation expenses) would be included in the category 'operating profit or loss' while investments in long-term assets (e.g. property, plant and equipment) would be classified as investing activities in accordance with IAS 7. - 8 Therefore, EFRAG considers that it is important at the current stage to have a clear conceptual basis for the new structure of the financial statements and clarity of the interaction between the statement of financial performance and the statement of cash flows, including the reasons why there is no alignment.
+EFRAG would encourage a separate project on IAS 7 to improve consistency with the new content and structure of the statement of profit or loss.
+EFRAG considers that, in the meantime and in case the IASB decides to not align the two statements, it would be useful to use for the categories presented a different labelling from IAS 7 to avoid confusion.